 - Median home value: $107,500

-McAllen might be one of the cheapest cities in the U.S., but it comes at a price.
-The poverty rate in the McAllen-Edinburg-Mission metro area is 28.4%.
-That's about double the Texas rate of 14.2% and more than twice the U.S. rate of 12.8%.
-The unemployment rate also remains stubbornly high, both in absolute terms and compared with state and national levels.
+McAllen might be one of the cheapest places to live in the U.S., but it comes at a price.
+The poverty rate in the McAllen-Edinburg-Mission metro area is 29.3%.
+That's more than double both the Texas rate of 14.3% and the U.S. rate of 12.8%.

 On the plus side, McAllen is famous for bird watching because of its location on a major migration route.
 The Quinta Mazatlan, a luxury birdhouse with more than 15 acres of birding habitat, is not to be missed.
 The city also features the International Museum of Art & Science, which has a specific focus on Latin American art.